 Montessori Chinese Sandpaper Cards 蒙特梭利 汉字笔画砂纸板 comes well packaged in a sturdy box.

-The black characters are a rough texture, not quite as rough as traditional sandpaper cards.
-In my humble opinion, they are adequately rough, but I wonder if trained Montessori educators would disagree.
+The black characters are a rough texture, but not as rough as traditional Montessori sandpaper boards.

 Twenty-four cards cover the following characters:

 - 人 (rén / person)